 G'day, I'm Mark Bugden!

-I am a Data Scientist, Mathematician, Theoretical Physicist, and Researcher.
+I am a Machine Learning Scientist, Mathematician, Theoretical Physicist, and Researcher.

 Project Portfolio